 The RWF helps to ease cash-flow pressure piled on NPOs and SMEs, which were hit the most during the outbreak.
 The framework is intended to encourage landlords and tenants to negotiate on mutually agreeable arrangements that will ensure rental obligations are allocated fairly among landlords, tenants and the government.

 Eligible tenants in privately owned commercial properties that qualified for the second payout under the Rental Support Scheme will be able to claim a rental waiver of 2 weeks of gross rent from their landlords under a notice of rental waiver.
 Until October 2021, when the Ministry of Law starts issuing this notice, all existing contractual obligations should be fulfilled.

-For detailed step-by-step instructions on how to claim a rental waiver, refer to this site.
 If you are a Singapore based company who has faced challenges in making rent payments, you are likely to get relief.
 Please contact us if you need help accessing it.